clarkwaite/atl-wdi-10/homework/unit_01/javaScript/data-modeling/hw.md

 What are some advantages and disadvantages of choosing these representations?
 Please give at least one example of each.

 > Answer here

+Stations:
+Advantage - give the users information that they may not have easy access to.
+You have the ability to let them know what they need to know.
+Disadvantage - many users don't use an app for info, and rather use the internet.
+The app will need to compete with that.

+Rail Line:
+Advantage: Very detailed information with hard to find info such as time of trip, and information about delays, etc.
+Disadvantage: Will need to be kept up to date, or it will lose its effectiveness.

 ### 6. Doctor Appointment App